SMIP FT – Registration

 • Dr. Melissa O’Shea (Associate Investigator), Associate Professor, School of Psychology, Faculty of Health, Deakin University

-• Émer Harrington (Associate Investigator), Acting Executive Director Engagement and Impact, Royal Botanic Gardens Victoria
+• Émer Harrington (Associate Investigator), Executive Director Engagement and Impact, Royal Botanic Gardens Victoria

 Register here

 You can register your participation by completing the form below.
-Choose from the available options of dates and times between August and October 2024.
+Choose from the available options of dates and times during October and November 2025.
 We have also made a Plain Language Statement and an event flyer available for you to read or download these links.
 Feel free to contact us should you have any questions.